pipermerriam/ethereum-stack-depth-lib/README.md

 stack depth (1024)

 Credit goes to Martin Holst Swende [@mhswende](https://twitter.com/mhswende) for teaching me about this attack vector.

 ## API

 **StackDepthLib.check_depth(address me, uint depth) returns (bool)**

-Parameters
+Parameters:

 * `self`: This is the address of the deployed `StackDepthLib` library.
 This is necessary because the depth checking requires recursion and libraries are